Nighttime Thunderstorm

 Q: Can lightning strikes occur during a thunderstorm at night?

-A: Yes, lightning strikes can occur during a thunderstorm at night.
+A: Yes, lightning strikes can occur during a nighttime thunderstorm.
 It is important to take necessary precautions, such as staying indoors and avoiding electrical equipment, to avoid the potential hazards of lightning strikes during a nighttime thunderstorm.